mhoffrog/onedev-manual/pages/reverse-proxy-setup.md

 You may configure OneDev to run behind Nginx to do reverse proxying.
 Below procedure assumes you are running Nginux on Ubuntu:

-1. Assume your OneDev instance runs at port 6610, and you want to access it via http://git.example.com.
-Create a file named _git.example.com_ with below content under directory _/etc/nginx/sites-available_:
+1. Assume your OneDev instance runs at port 6610, and you want to access it via _http://onedev.example.com_.
+Create a file named _onedev.example.com_ with below content under directory _/etc/nginx/sites-available_:
   ```
 server {
         listen 80;
         listen [::]:80;

-        server_name git.example.com;
+        server_name onedev.example.com;

         location /wicket/websocket {
                 proxy_pass http://localhost:6610/wicket/websocket;